 Small Business Committee

 To assist membership staff to effectively communicate Chamber value to members and the community.
-This committee directs ambassadors, volunteer at ribbon cuttings, grand openings, chamber events, and help to provide an increase to membership participation.
+This committee directs ambassadors, volunteer at ribbon uttings, grand openings, chamber events, and help to provide an increase to membership participation.
 If you would like to nominate a small business to win Small Business of the Month, please click here for details.

 To serve as the "Voice of Business" in areas of public policy and to promote discussion on political issues as they are deemed to impact our business climate and community; regularly attends City Council meetings and NC delegations to Washington, D.C. and communicates legislation of interest to membership via local, state and federal information/committee research.